A. Overview of the Job Search Check-In Assignment

 Include Audio

-Choose which automated messages and summaries student receive:
+Choose which automated messages and summaries students receive:

 Automatic Notification: